Theme Park Guides | Valleyfair

 Travel Tips

-• The Mall of America is five minutes from the airport, and it has a Nickelodeon Universe indoor theme park.
+The Mall of America is five minutes from the airport and features Nickelodeon Universe, an indoor theme park.

 Must-Do Attractions

-• Wild Thing is Valleyfair's tallest coaster.
-It’s a steel D. H. Morgan Manufacturing hypercoaster that was the fifth tallest coaster in the world when it opened in 1999.
+Wild Thing is Valleyfair's tallest coaster.
+It’s a steel D. H. Morgan Manufacturing hypercoaster that was the world's fifth-tallest when it opened in 1999.

-• High Roller is the only opening-day 1976 coaster still in operation at Valleyfair.
+High Roller is the only 1976 opening-day coaster still operating at Valleyfair.
 It’s a classic out-and-back wooden coaster.

-• The Corkscrew is a classic Arrow looping coaster that’s a sister coaster of the Corkscrew at Cedar Point, which has the same height and inversions.
+The Corkscrew is a classic Arrow looping coaster that’s a sister coaster to the Corkscrew at Cedar Point, which has the same height and number of inversions.